 In addition to funding from AES, funding may be available from partner organizations for the Predoctoral, Postdoctoral, Research and Training Fellowships for Clinicians, and Junior Investigator Research Awards.
 Some partners will support a proposal in full, with money earmarked for a quality proposal that aligns with their priorities.
 Other partners will help to support a proposal that aligns with their priorities if it competes successfully for AES co-funding.

 The Epilepsy Foundation invests in finding new therapies and a cure by funding clinical up-and-coming scientists.
-They will provide full funding support for up to three Junior Investigator Awards and Research and Training Fellowships for Clinicians.
+Up to two full research grants will be supported; either Junior Investigator Awards or Research and Training Fellowships for Clinicians.

 |The Bow Foundation is focused on supporting research into GNAO1 genetic mutations.
 The foundation supports research that improves medical understanding and enhances treatment options for patients with GNAO1 related neurodevelopmental disorders.
 They will consider co-funding a research proposal.|

 |CureSHANK has a singular purpose: to accelerate the development of cures and treatments for SHANK-related disorders.
 Our approaches are to identify and fund projects that overcome critical barriers to successful drug development and to coordinate scientific efforts to improve efficiency and speed in the field.
 They will consider co-funding a research proposal.|

 |Hope4Harper is committed to advancing research on the CDKL5 genetic disorder.
 They will consider co-funding a research proposal.|

 |Hope for Hypothalamic Hamartoma (HH) promotes research toward early detection, improved treatments, better living with HH, and cures.
 They intend to co-fund a proposal and may consider funding a proposal in full.|